Signs of Our Time

 Episode 22 - The Iditarod Trail Sled Dog Race

-There are countless great events across the great states of America.
+There are countless great events across the great United States of America.
 These capture the history and culture of the areas.
 Some are known only to local inhabitants.
-But one race is known world wide.
-It is the Alaskan Idita...
+But one event is known world wide.
+It is the Alask...

 •